tensorflow/tfjs-models/object-detection/README.md

 ### Preparing the model

 This model is based on the TensorFlow object detection API with following some optimizations:

-  1. Removed the post process graph from the original model
+  1. Removed the post process graph from the original model.
-  2. Used single class NonMaxSuppression instead of original multiple classes NonMaxSuppression.
+  2. Used single class NonMaxSuppression instead of original multiple classes NonMaxSuppression for faster speed with similar accuracy.
   3. Executes NonMaxSuppression operations on CPU backend instead of WebGL to greatly improve the performance by avoiding the texture downloads.

 Here is the converter command for removing the post process graph.